 Though there are two DisplayPorts and two HDMI ports, these are mutually exclusive, meaning only one port from each pair can be used at a time.
 Furthermore, the DisplayPort connections do not support MST to form a multi-monitor rig.
 All the outputs must be streamed via the dock.

 Its versatility has made it quite popular among its user base.
-It has amassed an average rating of 4.5-stars out of 5.
 Most like the picture quality and easy-to-use nature.
 Fakespot estimates more than 60% of these reviews are reliable and can be trusted.

 Double the Power

-Before you invest in a docking station, make sure to check the compatibility of your laptop's hardware with the dock.
-Plus, make sure to replace the HDMI cable with an HDMI 2.0 cable if the setup asks for it.
+These were some of the laptop docking stations with 2 HDMI ports.
+Before investing in a docking station, check the compatibility of your laptop’s hardware with the dock.
+Plus, replace the HDMI cable with an HDMI 2.0 cable if the setup asks for it.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.